PennyLaneAI/pennylane/doc/introduction/circuits.rst

 Furthermore, loaded templates can be used with any supported device, any number of times.
-For instance, in the following example a template is loaded from a QASM string, and then be used multiple times on the ``forest.qpu`` device provided by PennyLane-Forest:
+For instance, in the following example a template is loaded from a QASM string, and then used multiple times on the ``forest.qpu`` device provided by PennyLane-Forest:

 .. code-block:: python